0bmxa/AppleHeaderDocs/README.md

 ## How

 The first approach uses [`appledoc`](https://github.com/tomaz/appledoc), but fails to generate docs for a lot of frameworks.

 ## Legal stuff

 All rights of this documentation still belongs to Apple.
-You might need to accept Xcode’s Terms of Use to be allowed to browse these.
+You might need to accept Xcode’s Terms of Use (or such) to be allowed to browse these.

 I do not own any rights on this documentation.
-If this proejct violates any legal agreement or such, (please don't sue me! and) please let me know!
+If this project violates any legal agreement or such, (please don't sue me! and) please let me know!

 ## Known issues